 - Coconut oil relieves inflammation and kills bacteria.

-- Epsom salt soothes achy muscles, relieves stress and detoxes the body.
+- Epsom salt in baths soothes achy muscles, relieves stress and detoxes the body.

 - Almond oil moisturizes chapped skin.